GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
+> ### Language systems stand on a tripod.
+There’s the language, there’s the libraries, and there are the tools.
+And how successful a language is depends on a complex interaction between those three things.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts